-You should also consider what results or outcomes you are expecting the employee to achieve and if they are in a managerial role what is the extent of their authority?
+You should also consider what results or outcomes you are expecting the employee to achieve and, if they are in a managerial role, what the extent of their authority will be.

 Skills, qualifications and attributes

 For recruitment and performance management purposes you should also include the skills, attributes and qualifications required to successfully perform in the role.
-These areas should be listed separately to avoid any confusion.
+Make sure that you list these areas separately, as to avoid any confusion.